Tuurlijk/TYPO3.Review/README.md

 Make sure the vagrant box can make a nfs connection to the host.
 Check your firewall settings if the host cannot connect to the shared folder.
 Enable access to nfsd and rpc.*.

 If you don't do this, you may want to add your public ssh key to the authorized_keys file of the vagrant user.
 Read the section SSH Access below.

+## Features

+TYPO3 Review is based on TYPO3 Homestead which comes with the following stack:

+* TYPO3 CMS
+* NEOS CMS
+* composer
+* hhvm
+* multiple PHP versions
+* mailcatcher
+* mariadb
+* memcached
+* nginx
+* nodejs
+* php-apcu
+* php-fpm
+* postfix nullmailer (outgoing only)
+* self signed ssl certificates
+* xdebug
+* xhprof / blackfire
+* zsh

+The flexible configuration allows you to create any combination of TYPO3 source and PHP backend with or without SSL.

 ## Multiple PHP versions